Nonleptonic two-body weak decays of charmed baryons: Pole contributions

-On the other hand, we have already used the second approximation to extract the form factors of ${\bf B}_{cc} \to {\bf B}_c^{A,S}$ in Eq.~\eqref{XiccXi}, which are essentially two-quark operator baryon matrix elements.
-For the four-quark operators, it facilitates the parameterization expressed in
+On the other hand, we have already used the second approximation, discussed in Appendix \ref{Roleofthe}, to extract the form factors of ${\bf B}_{cc} \to {\bf B}_c^{A,S}$ in Eq.~\eqref{XiccXi}, which are essentially two-quark operator matrix elements.
+The four-quark operators facilitate the parameterizations expressed in

 and

 Furthermore, by implementing Eq.~\eqref{QM}, we obtain the ratio \(g_2/g_1 = 5/4\), leading to the vanishing of \(g^P_{{\bf B}_c^{A}{\bf B}_c^{A}}\)~\cite{Yan:1992gz}.
 Incorporating Eqs.~\eqref{30} and \eqref{31} into Eqs.~\eqref{25} and \eqref{26} and summing over ${\bf B}_I$, we eliminate the tensors of the intermediate states by employing the completeness relation~\cite{Groote:2021pxt}